jambolo/advent-of-code-2024/README.md

 ### Day 22
 Lots of stuff to track and manipulate, but otherwise not too difficult.
 However, part 2 is too slow to get a solution.
 I was hoping that analyzing the PRNG might give clues to some potential cleverness, there is nothing helpful there.

+### Day 23
+A relatively simple graph theory problem.
+One of the issues I have with learning Haskell is that the errors messages are concise, but they are not clear (due primarily to my inexperience).
+Thankfully, Copilot excels at explaining the cause of an error and suggesting a solution.